Yash-2405/AI-Enhanced-System-Profiler/README.md

 # 📊 Real-Time System Performance Profiler

-A real-time system performance monitoring dashboard built with **Python** and **Streamlit**, designed to track CPU, Memory, and GPU usage on your system.
+A real-time system performance monitoring dashboard built with **Python**, **Streamlit** and **psutil**, designed to track CPU, Memory, and GPU usage on your system.
 Ideal for developers, system engineers, and AI/ML professionals who need live performance insights.

 ---